dbasrai/dbasrai.github.io/shrek_instructions.md

 Disconnect from both the docker/Shrek and then use

-`scp -r asb9091@Shrek:/home/abs9091/dlc_folder .` -> i havent tried this, but I think it should work.
+`scp -r abs9091@Shrek:/home/abs9091/dlc_folder .` -> i havent tried this, but I think it should work.

+Move project to ubuntu folder `mv dlc_folder ubuntu`